orionrobots/orionrobots.github.io/_posts/2005-10-08-and-its-all-over.md

 ---
 created: 2005-10-08 15:08:57
-description: And its all over
+description: Darpa Grand Challenge - And its all over
 tags: [darpa, grand challenge, robot, robotics, vehicle, car, stanley, stanford university]
 title: Darpa Grand Challenge - And its all over
+tags: [robots]
 layout: post
 ---
 Stanford University have won the Darpa grand Challenge!